 1. Over Cleansing

 In the past 50 years, industry experts have pushed the idea that face cleansers should be used in the morning and evening.
 This leads to increased dryness and the stripping of our skins natural ability to hydrate and heal itself.

 So what should you do instead?
 Skip the morning cleanser.
 In the morning, simply wash your face with cold or warm water.
 In the evening, you can use a low foam point cleanser, like our Sensitive Skin Daily Cleanser

 .
 Many of the cleansers we are accustomed to have harsh surfactants in them that strip the skin completely instead of just washing off surface make up, dirt and other environmental debris.
 Deep cleansing is often unnecessary and leaves the skin more susceptible to dryness, dullness and even issues with acne

 2. Using overly aggressive products

 As we age, we are told to purchase an increasing variety of skin care products.
 The truth is, a gentle cleanser and a hydrating night cream is enough for a base skin care routine that keeps the skin clean and well hydrated.
 Most promises of anti-aging and wrinkle elimination are simply a measure of how hydrated your skin is.
-Choose a rich, high vitamin contact cream like our signature anti-aging cream for all skin types
+Choose a rich, high vitamin contact cream like our signature Deep Hydration Anti-Aging Face Cream

 .
 Stay away from products that include paraffin, mineral oil, petrolatum or a high quantity of silicones.
 These products may look good for the first hour but will leave the skin more dry overtime.
 A good quality face cream should have a high continent of water, pure glycerin and a natural oil, like sweet almond or jojoba.
 It is also wise to avoid products with witch hazel or alcohol in them, which are often marketed towards older women with rosacea and dry the skin out excessively over time.